gurpreet2301/ACENET_Summer_School_MPI/_episodes/04-send-and-recv.md

 call MPI_RECV(rcvarr, count, MPI_TYPE, source, tag,Communicator, status, ierr)
 ```

-- Sends `count` of some `Type` to (`destination`, `Communicator`)
+- Sends `count` of some `Type` to process of rank `destination` in `Communicator`
-- Labeled with a non-negative tag
+- Tag must be non-negative, must be the same at send and at receive
-- Receive: special status information can use to look up information about the message.
+- Return argument `status` contains information about the message.

 ## firstmessage.c
 - `cp hello.c firstmessage.c`